urql-graphql/urql/docs/architecture.md

 As we've learned before, each operation carries a `key` and each result we receive carries the original `operation`.
 Because an `OperationResult` also carries an `operation` property the `Client` will always know which results correspond to an individual operation.
 However, internally, all of our operations are processed at the same time concurrently.
-However from our perspective:
+However, from our perspective:

 - We subscribe to a "stream" and expect to get results on a callback